7 Incredible Benefits Of Cardamom Tea And Its Side Effects

 5. Is A Complete Detox Drink

 The active components of tea leaves and cardamom seeds, together, flush out all the wastes circulating in your bloodstream.
-Cardamom tea has essential terpenes like myrcene, sabinene, carene, limonene, eudesmene, cedrene, and terpinolene, along with polyalcohols like linalool, geraniol, verbeneol, terpinyl acetate, and their derivatives in abundance.
+Cardamom tea has essential terpenesi XNatural chemical compounds present in plants with antiviral and anticancer properties that help remove toxins from the body. like myrcene, sabinene, carene, limonene, eudesmene, cedrene, and terpinolene, along with polyalcohols like linalool, geraniol, verbeneol, terpinyl acetate, and their derivatives in abundance.

 These components eliminate free radicals, toxic intermediates, and heavy metal ions from your blood by discharging them into the urine.